Best Cape Kiwanda Elopement Guide for 2026

 • Pack a picnic to enjoy on the beach

-• Book a horseback ride on the beach with Green Acres
+• Book a horseback ride on the coast with Twin Creeks Beach and Trail Rides

 • Watch (or fly) the hang gliders/paragliders